TeunvdKleij/DayToDay/README.md

 - Navigate between the different days in multiple ways (Date, a today button and arrows to move one day at a time)
 - Use a note at each day and group if you want to write out thoughts concerning the tasks or other cases

-## Version 0.2

-Docker compose has been added